Land of the Dead

 Ending Explained: Land of the Dead

-The final moments of Land of the Dead reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Land of the Dead reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Land of the Dead?